Caribbean Sail Training ( CST ) Page About Us

 The Tall Ship will be build in complete certified steel or aluminum.

-When all the plans were more or less ready we heard that the Netherlands Antilles would stop existing, so we could not use the name anymore and even worse, we never received any money to start the project.
+When all the plans were more or less ready it was announced that the Netherlands Antilles would stop existing, so we could not use the name anymore and even worse, we never received any money as down payment from governments and others to start the project.

 Hopefully one day, Caribbean Sail Training will receive the needed donations and generate enough money to build this ship for the Caribbean youth.